napframework/nap/readme.md

 ## Features

-NAP Framework ships with many useful modules, including: a Vulkan 2D/3D render engine, an audio engine for music playback, recording and analysis, a data sequencer, an editor to author application content, a system for creating and loading presets, a video player powered by FFMPEG and a Python programming interface.
+NAP Framework ships with many useful modules, including: a Vulkan 2D/3D render engine, an audio engine for music playback, recording and analysis, a data sequencer, an editor to author application content, a system for creating and loading presets, a video player powered by FFmpeg  and a Python programming interface.

-NAP also has built in support for many common protocols and standards, including: Websockets, Midi, OSC, Artnet, Serial, Ethercat, OpenCV and SQLite.
+NAP also has built in support for many common protocols and standards, including: WebSocket, MIDI, OSC, Artnet, Serial, EtherCAT, OpenCV and SQLite.
 NAP has been battle tested in production for years.
 For more information about NAP, how it is commonly used and what it can do for you, visit the [napframework](https://www.napframework.com) website.

 <p align="center">
   <img src="https://www.napframework.com/png/Vulkan_170px_Dec16.png">